—Herman Melville, Moby-Dick

 Lower away, and after him!
 And what tune is it ye pull to, men?

 A dead whale or a stove boat!

 This fatalistic expression describes the reality of the nineteenth century whale hunt, which resulted in either a slaughtered whale or a smashed boat.
-Carved into granite on the Whaleman’s Memorial, a statue of a fierce harpooner marking the front of the New Bedford Public Library, the words “A Dead Whale or a Stove Boat” convey the all-or-nothing mentality of the quest for “liquid gold.”
+Carved into granite on The Whaleman's Memorial, Bela Lyon Pratt's statue of a fierce harpooner marking the front of the New Bedford Public Library, the words “A Dead Whale or a Stove Boat” convey the all-or-nothing mentality of the quest for “liquid gold.”

 The NEH-funded American Experience film, Into the Deep: America, Whaling & the World, documents the history of America’s whaling industry over three centuries.
 This Ric Burns production tells the story of American capitalism on the rise through a case study in maritime culture: the story of the Essex whale ship and the life of young Herman Melville.
 The film’s website offers biographical material on Melville, a timeline on the history of whaling, a teachers’ guide, and other unique resources to use in the classroom such as the audio of whale songs and sea shanties.

 “What a book [Moby-Dick] Melville has written!
 It gives me an idea of much greater power than his preceding ones.
 It hardly seemed to me that the review of it, in the Literary World, did justice to its best points.” —Nathanial Hawthorne’s letter to Evert Duyckinck, December 1, 1851